KBW1963/Sonarr-Calendar-Tracker/README.md

 ## 📄 License
 This project is licensed under the MIT License – see the LICENSE file for details.

+This project is for personal / self-hosted use.

 Happy tracking! 📺